Getting Engaged? Things You Should Discuss

 This one can be a hard topic to bring up with a partner.
 But it is essential that you do so before getting engaged.
 Managing finances is stressful enough as an individual, but trying to do so with a partner can lead to a lot of tension in a relationship.
 Dealing with finances as a couple may always come with a bit of strain, but it can be made much easier by discussing your finances before getting engaged.

 You should talk to your partner about how they feel about saving, what things they are willing to splurge on, and how much they feel comfortable spending on basic things like rent or a car.
+It could even be important to discuss an engagement ring budget as many people have different opinions on how much one should spend on engagement rings.
 It is okay if your financial styles do not exactly match up, but you should work together to compromise and set some boundaries that you both feel comfortable with.
 It may feel awkward or intimidating to bring up the topic of money, but doing so before getting engaged can make your life much less stressful in the long run.

 Couples counseling before getting engaged